With fur no longer in fashion, PETA sets its sights on wool, leather and down - ExBulletin

 Some companies think (that) maybe if we do fur we can hold the helm there, Newkirk said.
 Were always activists, and the bottom line is: we were there to change the industry, and we will change it.

-& 2023 Cable News Network, Inc., a Warner Bros. company.
+The-CNN-Wire and 2023 Cable News Network, Inc., a Warner Bros.
+Company.
 Discovery.
 All rights reserved.

 |